 \subsection{Results}

-Having description of the simulation environment, the simulation results of the experiments performed in Gazebo are discussed further.
+Having a description of the simulation environment, the simulation results of the experiments performed in Gazebo are discussed further.

-The results shown in Table \ref{tab:rmsepos} indicate that both the \namegp/ and \namergp/ approaches \textit{significantly} reduce the RMSE position tracking error in comparison to the \textit{nominal}, unaugmented physics-based $\fphys$ MPC.
-Performance of MPCs with the augmented models is rather comparable, but the proposed \namergp/ do \textit{not} rely on any pre-training.
+The results shown in Table \ref{tab:rmsepos} indicate that both the \namegp/ and \namergp/ approaches \emph{significantly} reduce the RMSE position tracking error in comparison to the \emph{nominal}, unaugmented physics-based $\fphys/$ MPC.
+Performance of MPCs with the augmented models is rather comparable, but the proposed \namergp/ do \emph{not} rely on any pre-training.
 On the other hand, both \namegp/ and \namergp/ increase the optimization time needed to calculate the next MPC output\footnote{Simulations performed on Ubuntu 20.04 with an Intel Core i5-8300H CPU and 8GB of RAM.}.
 However, this increase is more significant for \namergp/, since it performs additional computations to update the RGP and then to re-parameterize the OCP.

-Fig. \ref{fig:covariance_v_e} shows the absolute value of covariance between the velocity $v_d$ and the position tracking error $e_d$ for each $d \in \{x,y,z\}$ based on the peak velocity during the simulated trajectory $v_{\text{peak}}$.
-It can be seen, that the \namergp/ approach reduces this value w.r.t the \textit{nominal} approach due to the fact that using both $\fphys$ and $\frgp$ leads to improved forecasting than using $\fphys$ only.

-Fig. \ref{fig:RGP_before_after} visualises the RGP inference distribution at the start (upper plot) and the end (bottom plot) of a simulation.
-The training of the RGP is done in real time is able to fit a distribution to the observations $\ok{k}$ online at the same time as being used to make real-time predictions.
+Fig. \ref{fig:RGP_after} visualises the RGP inference distribution at the end of a simulation.
+The RGP is at each time step being incrementaly changed to fit incoming observations and, at the same time, it is being used to make predictions in the MPC control loop.